Britten Norman Islander / Defender

 low

 The Surinam markings were just black registrations.
-I picked the Islander coded SAF-004, maybe designated BN-2B Defender.
-The home designed decals were custom laser printed in black colour on decal sheet.
-These were applied after cutting out each decal.
+I picked the Islander coded SAF-004, BN-2B Defender.
+The home designed laser printed decals were applied after cutting out each decal.

 A few antennas were made from thin card and long antenna wires from fishing line.